dfahlander/remotable/README.md

 ## Sample

-This sample illustrates what I'm trying to accomplish.
-You have some piece of isomorphic code that sometimes should run on the server (node), sometimes in the browser, and in some circumstances, in a Web Worker or Service Worker.
+This sample illustrates some piece of isomorphic code that sometimes should run on the server (node), sometimes in the browser, and sometimes in a Web Worker or Service Worker.

 ### `hello.js`